695kede/xilinx-edge-ai/README.md

  <tr>
  <td align="center"><a href="docs/MNIST_tf">MNIST Classification with TensorFlow (UG1337)</a></td>
  <td>
-Learn the DNNDK v3.0 TensorFlow design process for creating a compiled `.elf` file that is ready for deployment on the Xilinx&reg; DPU accelerator from a simple network model built using Python.
+Learn the DNNDK v3.0 TensorFlow design process for creating a compiled ELF file that is ready for deployment on the Xilinx&reg; DPU accelerator from a simple network model built using Python.
 This tutorial uses the MNIST test dataset.</td>
  </tr><tr>
  <td align="center"><a href="docs/CIFAR10_tf">CIFAR10 Classification with TensorFlow (UG1338)</a></td>
  <td>
-Learn the DNNDK v3.0 TensorFlow design process for creating a compiled `.elf` file that is ready for deployment on the Xilinx&reg; DPU accelerator from a simple network model built using Python.
+Learn the DNNDK v3.0 TensorFlow design process for creating a compiled ELF file that is ready for deployment on the Xilinx&reg; DPU accelerator from a simple network model built using Python.
 This tutorial uses the CIFAR-10 test dataset.</td>
  </tr>
  <tr>
  <td align="center"><a href="docs/Keras-freeze">Freezing a Keras model for use with DNNDK (UG1380)</a></td>